nirandiw/t3-oct-wxd-enablement/README.md

 ### Generate new questions using `questions.py`

-Generates AILI simulated questions for two personas (1) Public and (2) Tax professional.
+Generates simulated questions for two personas (1) Public and (2) Tax professional.
 Because we only had access to limited number of questions we simulated possible questions using this script.

 The question generation process is (1) Sample `100` documents (2) For each document generate `3` questions for each persona.